(Dyspepsia; Non-ulcer Dyspepsia; Non-ulcer Stomach Pain)

 The following lifestyle factors increase your chances of indigestion:

 - Eating too quickly or at irregular intervals

 - Eating greasy, high-fat, or spicy foods

 - Drinking caffeine, alcohol, or soft drinks in excess

-- Taking nonsteroidal anti-inflammatory drugs (eg, aspirin , ibuprofen )
+- Taking nonsteroidal anti-inflammatory drugs such as ibuprofen or naproxen

 - Psychological stress

 Indigestion is characterized by a variety of symptoms, including:

 - Pain or burning sensation in the upper abdomen or chest